Why Home Visiting?

 Safe Homes and Nurturing Relationships

-Home visitors provide parents with knowledge and training to reduce the risk of unintended injuries.
+Home visitors provide caregivers with knowledge and training to reduce the risk of unintended injuries.
 For example—

-- Home visitors teach parents how to “baby proof” their home to prevent accidents that can lead to emergency room visits, disabilities, or even death.
+- Home visitors teach caregivers how to “baby proof” their home to prevent accidents that can lead to emergency room visits, disabilities, or even death.

-- Home visitors teach parents how to engage with their children in positive, nurturing ways, thus reducing child maltreatment.
+- They also teach caregivers how to engage with children in positive, nurturing ways, thus reducing child maltreatment.

 Optimal Early Learning and Long-Term Academic Achievement

-Home visitors offer parents timely information about child development and the importance of early childhood in establishing the building blocks for life.
+Home visitors offer caregivers timely information about child development and the importance of early childhood in establishing the building blocks for life.
 For example—

-- Compared with their counterparts, parents enrolled in home visiting have higher monthly incomes, are more likely to be enrolled in school, and are more likely to be employed.
+- Compared with their counterparts, caregivers enrolled in home visiting have higher monthly incomes, are more likely to be enrolled in school, and are more likely to be employed.